 Landfill waste reduction

 North American landfills are filling up rapidly.
-In fact, a lot have already closed down.
+A lot have already closed down.
 Compostable materials make up one-third of landfill garbage.
 By diverting this material from landfills, we can extend the life of our landfills and our wild spaces.

-If you recycle, including composting in your waste management strategy is a great method to get rid of scraps while also providing a ready source of nutrients for your garden.
-You’ll also contribute to the reduction of municipal garbage and greenhouse gas emissions.
+If you recycle, including composting in your waste management strategy is a great method to get rid of scraps while providing a ready source of nutrients for your garden.
+You’ll also contribute to reducing municipal garbage and greenhouse gas emissions.
 Fortunately, it is neither complicated nor costly.
 It is the right thing to do for the environment to learn how to construct a compost pile in your backyard.